piekarskipiotr/piekarskipiotr/README.md

 ### 🐱‍💻 &nbsp;About me

-As you may have noticed, my name is Piotr, I mainly create android applications, but I'm not limited to that only.
+As you may have noticed, my name is Piotr. <br>I mainly create android applications, but I'm not limited to that only.
 On weekends I study computer science at <b>[Collegium Da Vinci][cdv]</b>.
-When I'm not programming, I like to go swimming or play chess.
 <br>
 <br>
 <br>